boyter/scc/README.md

 However if you want greater performance and you have RAM to spare you can disable the garbage collector like the following on linux `GOGC=-1 scc .` which should speed things up considerably.

-Benchmarks run on fresh 32 CPU Optimised Digital Ocean Virtual Machine 2018/09/19 all done using [hyperfine](https://github.com/sharkdp/hyperfine) with 3 warm-up runs and 10 timed runs.
+Benchmarks are run on fresh 32 CPU Optimised Digital Ocean Virtual Machine 2018/09/19 all done using [hyperfine](https://github.com/sharkdp/hyperfine) with 3 warm-up runs and 10 timed runs.

 ```
 scc v1.10.0